-- improving the quality of cross-border rail infrastructure, including aspects of sustainable transport
+2. Improving the quality of cross-border rail infrastructure, including aspects of sustainable transport

-This activity concerns railway infrastructure of cross-border importance, serving particularly transportation of goods across the border, including multimodal logistics terminals and "dry" ports (outside the TEN-T corridors).
-Reconstruction and modernization of railway lines and logistic hubs will allow for greater use of railways for transport of goods between Ukraine and the EU.
+This activity concerns railway infrastructure of cross-border importance, ensuring safety and flow of cross-border traffic, as well as transportation of goods across the border.
+The reconstruction and modernization of railway infrastructure will increase cross-border mobility and the use of railways for the transport of people and goods between Ukraine and the EU.

-The activities supported will comply with the "do no significant harm" principle as they are not expected to have any significant negative effects on the environment.
+The activities supported under this Priority will comply with the "do no significant harm" principle as they are not expected to have any significant negative effects on the environment.
 Projects will be monitored for their environmental impact.
 Projects with a potentially significant negative impact on the environment will not be eligible for co-financing by the Programme.

 The infrastructure supported will be accessible to people with disabilities.
-The specific objective will be implemented in line with the EU Charter of Fundamental Rights and the principles of gender equality, non-discrimination and accessibility.
+The Priority will be implemented in line with the EU Charter of Fundamental Rights and the principles of gender equality, non-discrimination and accessibility.
 Supported projects will take into account the specific problems and needs of all minorities in the Programme area, including those with special needs.